ITS 4210 - Access Control, Authentication, and PKI

 determined hacker from accessing them.

-cards, which is supposed to make the cards more secure.
-The problem
+is supposed to make the cards more secure.
+The problem with any RFID

-with any RFID chip is that there are devices that can capture their ID
+chip is that there are devices that can capture their ID signals from

-signals from the distance of a personal network.
-Watch the video below
+the distance of a personal network.
+Watch the video below for a demonstration.

-for a demonstration.
-And contnue watching for more information about how it works.
+And continue watching for more information about how it works.

 As the text recommends, requiring more authentication